 Do it right

-As video has risen as the dominant player on Facebook, so have the options available to marketers.
-You now have a variety of ad vehicles to choose from, along with a host of items to consider each time you make a video campaign.
+As video has risen to become the dominant player on Facebook, so have the options available to marketers.
+You now have a variety of ad vehicles to choose from along with a host of items to consider each time you make a video campaign.
 These options change daily.

-However, creating a campaign is child’s play once you understand three things: audience, objective, and the channels available.
+Creating a campaign is child’s play once you understand three things, however: audience, objective, and the channels available.

-This chapter focusses on the last of those three fundamentals – the channels (aka vehicles) within Facebook.
+This chapter focuses on the last of those three fundamentals – the channels (AKA vehicles) within Facebook.

-By the end of this chapter, you’ll know where to place your videos ads and the features your videos must have.
+By the end of this chapter, you’ll know where to place your video ads and the features your videos must have.

-We’re going to start with a review of all the ad vehicles currently on offer to you.
+We’re going to start with a review of all the ad vehicles currently on offer.
 We’ll weigh up the pros and cons of each, and help you decide which vehicles are best for your campaign.